 Public interest: Something ‘in the public interest’ is something that serves the interests of society as a whole.
 The ‘public interest test’ is used to determine whether the benefit of disclosing personally identifiable patient data outweighs both the personal interest of the individual concerned and the need to protect the public’s trust in the confidentiality of services.

-Re-identification: The process of analysing data or combining it with other data with the result that individuals become identifiable.
+Re-identification: The process of analysing data or combining it with other data which results in individuals becoming identifiable.
 Also known as de-anonymisation.

-Sensitive personal data: According to the Data Protection Act, this is data that identifies a living individual regarding his or her: racial or ethnic origin, political opinions, religious beliefs or other beliefs of a similar nature, membership of a trade union, physical or mental health or condition, sexual life, convictions, legal proceedings against the individual or allegations of offences committed by the individual.
+Special category personal data: According to the Data Protection Act (2018), this is data that identifies a living individual regarding his or her: racial or ethnic origin, political opinions, religious beliefs or other beliefs of a similar nature, membership of a trade union, physical or mental health or condition, sexual life, generic data and biometric data convictions, legal proceedings against the individual or allegations of offences committed by the individual.
 Therefore, this also includes data that is owed a duty of confidentiality.
+This list contains genetic data and biometric data which are additional items beyond what the Data Protection Act (1998) called sensitive data.